Intro

 There are various text, element and layer properties in Figma that you can use to design your slides.
 For positioning elements on slides, feel free to use auto-layout, grouping or just arrange your items freely within a slide frame.

-However, to have your slides looking and working great in deckd while keeping control over layouts, it’s important to follow some rules.
+However, to have your slides being responsive and working great in deckd while keeping control over layouts, it’s important to check our guidelines:

-Ensure that layers intended to be editable — such as text or images — are not covered by other layers that sit on top of them.
+Ensure that layers intended to be editable in deckd — such as text or images — are not covered by other layers or elements that sit on top of them.
 This can occur for instance when using groups.
-If a group layer is placed on top of a text layer that isn’t part of that group, the text cannot be edited.
+If a group layer is placed on top of a text layer that isn’t part of that group, the text cannot be edited in deckd.

-If you encounter display issues, please use the in-app bug report form or reach out via our Slack community.
+We currently don’t support all design properties available in Figma.
+If you encounter display issues, please use the in-app bug report form or reach out via email or community.

-Below is a live list of unsupported properties that we are aware of:
+Below is a list of unsupported properties that we are currently aware of:

 PropertyAdditonal info